chungvuiloong/jeresulovuo/README.md

 Currently working with a German Startup that provides an AI-supported platform that enables small businesses to create, manage and share content from one place helping them save time, money, and effort.

-Apart from programming, I have experience in recruitment, sales, construction, and education fields spanning over 6 years.
-You can find out more about my work experience and skills on my LinkedIn profile at www.linkedin.com/in/jeresulovuo.

 Fun fact about me - I can say "I love coffee" in 6 different languages!

 You can also check out my GitHub and portfolio to see some of my projects: